 Pricing and signup page is the key factor to your sales.
 Pricing pages normally give details on various packages/options and the differences within them.
 They are there to make visitors clear about the product.
 Therefore, the design of the pricing page is very important.

-Modern sites for web applications, web services and web hosting providers tend to decorate their pricing and signup pages attractive as possible.
-Tables are being used to compare and shows the various options available.
-Table is good for comparison purpose and it helps potential customers to make better decision.
+Modern sites for web applications, web services, and web hosting providers tend to decorate their pricing and signup pages attractive as possible.
+Tables are being used to compare and show the various options available.
+Table is good for comparison purposes and it helps potential customers to make better decisions.

-Different approaches are being implemented on pricing page.
+Different approaches are being implemented on the pricing page.
 Here, we are going to look into some of the creative approaches forpricing page and product comparison table designs.
-Also, we will be discussing about tips and advices for designing a creative pricing page.
-Let’s start with the tips & advices.
+Also, we will be discussing tips and advice for designing a creative pricing page.
+Let’s start with the tips & advice.
 After all, we will proceed to the showcase.

 1. Comparison Tables With Detailed Feature